When blood loss is rapid, blood pressure falls, and people may be dizzy.

 For large or rapid blood loss, the source of bleeding must be found and the bleeding stopped.
 Transfusion of red blood cells Red blood cells People are sometimes given transfusions of whole blood during severe bleeding (for example after an injury or pregnancy complications), but usually they are given only the blood component they... read more may be needed.

-With slow or small blood loss, the body may produce enough red blood cells to correct the anemia without the need for blood transfusions when the bleeding is stopped.
+With slow or small blood loss, the body may produce enough red blood cells to correct the anemia without the need for blood transfusions once the bleeding is stopped.